GabhanOLoughlin/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 console.log(higherOrder(2)(3)(10))
 ```

-Let us see were we use call back functions.For instance the _forEach_ method uses call back.
+Let us see where we use call back functions.For instance the _forEach_ method uses call back.

 ```js
 const numbers = [1, 2, 3, 4]